ssaeed85/dsc-ph5-MarsTerrainAnomalyDetection/README.md

 # MarsTerrainAnomalyDetection
 Using a set of images, train a Neural Network to identify interesting features on Mars topography

+# Business Understanding

+Space exploration and understanding has been growing over the last few decades with the spark being lit during the space race during the latter half of the 20th century.
+After the end of the Apollo space program, man's venture into space has been relegated to low earth orbit missions.

+Unmanned missions have since had many a success story such as the Voyager 2 going interstellar in 2018, over 40 years after its launch.
+The future of space exploration is going to be handled by such manned missions for the foreseeable future.
+However, being physically on site isn't the only way to explore space.

+For centuries, man has looked up at the night sky to find out more about our celestial neighbors.
+With improvements in technologies our ability to gather data through telescopes and cameras has improved significantly and the value provided by telescopes in space has been immeasurable.
+The James Webb (infrared) telescope was launched in December 2021 and hopes to view objects too old, distant, and faint for the Hubble Space Telescope.

+Pointing the telescope and gathering data is only the first step.
+Being able to parse terabytes, petabytes or even yottabytes of data manually is a nigh impossible task, a task computer vision is especially suited for.
+Being able to identify interesting features can help us whittle down potential candidates to explore 'in-person' and in the long run help mitigate losses.

+Interest in space exploration has seen a resurgence with private enterprise taking an interest.
+Although this project specifically looks at the Mars topography, similar techniques can be applied to any celestial body, or even to our home planet.

+# Overview
+We shall be using images captured from the HiRISE camera system on board the Mars Reconnaisance Orbiter which was built under direction from University of Arizona's Lunar and Planetary Laboratory.
+Following is an excerpt from the [University of Arizona website](https://www.lpl.arizona.edu/missions/hirise-mro).

+>The **Hi**gh **R**esolution **I**maging **S**cience **E**xperiment (HiRISE) onboard the Mars Reconnaissance Orbiter, is the most powerful camera ever sent to another planet.
+The resolution of the camera allows us to see the Red Planet in amazing detail, and lets other missions, like the Mars Science Laboratory, find a safe place to land and carry out amazing science.
+The operations center, which includes not only observation planning, but the execution of commands sent to the spacecraft along with actual image processing, is located within LPL at the University of Arizona.

+We shall be building off of the work performed by the original team.
+The dataset comes pre-augmented and segmented into training, validation and test sets.
+The test side will be set aside to ascertain effectiveness of our final model.
+The training set will be used to train the model and the validation scores on the validation set will be used as a metric to pick our model, specifically our validation loss.

 # The Data:
 The work performed herein was built off of the shoulders of giants, the original project that created the dataset and labeled the images.
 Here follows an excerpt from their site describing the data.